Minnesota Wildflowers

 Notes:

 Narrow-leaf Bittercress may resemble some other Cardamine species, most notably Pennsylvania Bittercress, but the latter has larger and better defined flowers while the former has the distinct auricles at the leaf base.
 This is a new exotic species in Minnesota, and highly invasive.
 According to the MN Dept. of Agriculture, a single plant was discovered at Riverside Park in 2008; by 2009 they were pulling out truckloads of it.
 So far it has been found mostly in the Mississippi River Valley, and probably spreads via the river.
 At Battle Creek Park in St. Paul, it has been found along the dirt bike trails throughout wooded areas.
-It is very likely that weed seed is transported by bikers and dog walkers when they travel from infested to uninfested areas without cleaning their bike tires, animal's feet and coat, or hiking shoes.
+It is very likely that weed seed is transported by bikers and dog walkers when they travel from infested to uninfested areas without cleaning their bike tires, footwear, or animal's feet and coat.
 This is a continuing problem in the battle against invasive species—always clean your gear!

-Narrow-leaf Bittercress is a targeted Early Detection species and needs to be stopped before it becomes even more unmanageable.
+Narrow-leaf Bittercress is a targeted Early Detection species and needs to be stopped before it becomes more unmanageable.
 The root system is shallow and it hand pulls easily, but herbicide is recommended for larger infestations.
 See the MN Dept. of Agriculture's fact sheet for more information on control measures.
 If you have spotted this plant anywhere in MN, please post a comment below so new infestations can be dealt with as quickly as possible.

 • Prairie Restorations - Bringing people together with the land